Bayesian experimental design without posterior calculations: an adversarial approach: Theory: game theory approach

-Our main result characterises which designs are selected in SPEs under Hyv\"arinen score.
-First we introduce the following technical assumption: \begin{enumerate} \item[A4] There exists some $\tau$ such that $\E_{\theta \sim \pi(\theta)}[\det \mathcal{I}(\theta; \tau)] > 0$. \end{enumerate} Informally this means there is a design under which the model is guaranteed to provide some information on every parameter, or linear combination of parameters.
+Finally, our main result characterises which designs are selected in SPEs under Hyv\"arinen score.
+It uses the following technical assumption: \begin{enumerate} \item[A4] There exists some $\tau$ such that $\E_{\theta \sim \pi(\theta)}[\det \mathcal{I}(\theta; \tau)] > 0$. \end{enumerate} Informally this means there is a design under which the model is guaranteed to provide some information on every parameter, or linear combination of parameters.
 We also use a regularity condition A5 (see Appendix \ref{app:scoring}).

 \begin{result} Consider the game theoretic framework with Hyv\"arinen score under assumptions A1, A3-A5.
-Then the set of action pairs which are selected in SPEs are those which solve $\min_\tau \max_A \mathcal{K}(\tau,A)$ where
+Then the set of $\tau,A$ pairs which are selected in SPEs are those which solve $\min_\tau \max_A \mathcal{K}(\tau,A)$ where

 Also, the set of designs which are selected in SPEs are those maximising

 where $\bar{\mathcal{I}}(\tau) = \E_{\theta \sim \pi(\theta)}[ \mathcal{I}(\theta; \tau) ]$. \end{result}